-Based on the above, PRDOH understands that beyond proposing specific projects or programs, it is important to comprehend the existing infrastructure conditions affecting communities to improve, in a holistic manner, the constraints that limit recovery and mitigation efforts.
-Recent CDBG-DR Planning efforts at the community level by PRDOH have provided inclusive and participatory planning processes focused on existing community vulnerabilities and needs through the Whole Community Resilience Planning (WCRP) Program.26 The Community Resilience Plans (CRPs) under development as part of the WCRP Program will help identify and prioritize resilience actions to reduce the communities' vulnerabilities, strengthen their capabilities, and mitigate future risks.27 There have been over 200 engagement meetings across twenty-nine (29) Municipalities for the seventy-nine (79) participating communities between November 2022 and January 2024.
-The community has had a leading role in the data collection process.
+PRDOH believes that beyond proposing specific projects or programs, it is important to understand the conditions of existing infrastructure that affect communities in order to improve, comprehensively, the constraints that limit recovery and mitigation efforts.
+Recent CDBG-DR Planning efforts at the community level by PRDOH have provided inclusive and participatory planning processes focused on existing community vulnerabilities and needs, through the Whole Community Resilience Planning (WCRP) Program.9 The Community Resilience Plans (CRPs) under development as part of the WCRP Program will help identify and prioritize resilience actions in order to reduce the communities' vulnerabilities, strengthen their capabilities and mitigate future risks.10 There have been over 200 engagement meetings across twenty-nine (29) Municipalities for the seventy-nine (79) participating communities between November 2022 and January 2024, in which the community has had a leading role in the data collection process.
 With the WCRP data collection program and planning process, the communities have been highlighting issues of emergency management needs and the physical accessibility of vulnerable citizens during disasters and floods due to rain, among others.

-26 WCRP mapping tools, Interactive Social Capital Maps and the Interactive Vulnerability and Risk Maps can be found at: https://recuperacion.pr.gov/wcrp/tools.html
+9 WCRP mapping tools, Interactive Social Capital Maps and the Interactive Vulnerability and Risk Maps can be found at: https://recuperacion.pr.gov/wcrp/tools.html